Africa and Internet: bridging the digital divide

 Moving from a luxury good to an essential good

-As connoisseurs of the reality, working from the field in African countries since 2013, we can affirm that there is no turning back in Africa’s connectivity and we are very pleased to contribute, from the private sphere, in a more prosperous future for this continent, unjustly forgotten by the ICT sector.
-At AFR-IX Telecom we have always been aware of Africa’s potential and the business opportunity it represents.
-Today, our company provides Internet and data services to companies and local operators in Africa, and we connect countries through terrestrial and submarine cables.
-AFR-IX telecom has 12 offices in Africa: Senegal, Niger, Nigeria, Sierra Leone, Ivory Coast, Ghana, South Africa, Cameroon, Burkina Faso, Equatorial Guinea, Democratic Republic of Congo and Mali.
+Since 2013, we have worked in African countries and witnessed the growing connectivity.
+We are committed to contributing to a more prosperous future for Africa, which has long been overlooked by the ICT sector.
+At AFR-IX Telecom, we recognize Africa’s potential and business opportunities.
+Our company provides Internet and data services to local operators and businesses.
+We connect countries through terrestrial and submarine cables.
+Currently, AFR-IX Telecom operates 12 offices across Africa: Senegal, Niger, Nigeria, Sierra Leone, Ivory Coast, Ghana, South Africa, Cameroon, Burkina Faso, Equatorial Guinea, Democratic Republic of Congo, and Mali.

-We will continue to focus on connecting Africa to the world and, in this regard, submarine cables will play a key role with major projects in the coming years.
-Our ultimate goal would be to achieve the 2030 Agenda and for the African population to transform the Internet from a luxury good into an essential good.
+We will continue to focus on connecting Africa to the world.
+Submarine cables will play a crucial role in major projects over the coming years.
+Ultimately, our goal is to achieve the 2030 Agenda and make the Internet an essential service for the African population.